an optical illusion

 Exploring Optical Illusions: Common Questions and Fascinating Examples

-- What is an optical illusion?
+1. What is the most popular optical illusion?

-- What is the optical illusion?
+2. What is the optical illusion?

-- What is an example of an illusion?
+3. What is an example of an illusion?

-- What is a word for optical illusion?
+4. What is a word for optical illusion?

 What is the optical illusion?